 In addition to the basic requirements, candidates for the grade 11 must also possess one of the following:

 A. Master's or equivalent graduate degree; or

 B. Minimum of one year specialized experience equivalent to at least grade 9 in the normal line of progression for this occupation.
-Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as experience working in an observatory setting or equivalent scientific facility, experience working in a scientific laboratory, processing scientific data, conducting research, and publishing scientific journal articles. or
+Specialized experience is experience that has equipped the applicant with the particular competencies/knowledge, skills, and abilities to successfully perform the duties of the position such as developing analysis algorithms, performing statistical analysis, and writing papers for publication. or

 C. Combination of successfully completed graduate level education and experience equivalent to the above.